cerner/fhir.cerner.com/content/dstu2/authorization.md

 The refresh token issued is good while the user's session is still valid and can be used over and over again until the user's session is no longer valid or the refresh token has been revoked due to being compromised.

 ### Error Codes ###
+There are numerous possible situations that can cause an error while attempting to retrieve an access token.
+Some are displayed directly to users when the client application redirect URI cannot be trusted while others are returned to the client application in the error_uri as per section 4.1.2.1 of the [OAuth 2.0][1] specification.
+If an error is returned to the application, an application should display it's own error page and include the link from the error response.

 ##### Error URNs for the Authorization Server #####
 * **urn:cerner:error:authorization-server:oauth2:grant:invalid-request** - The authorization request was syntactically invalid.
 * **urn:cerner:error:authorization-server:oauth2:grant:unknown-client** - The client application is not registered.